Best speakeasies in the Twin Cities

 Minneapolis

-Confession: I still haven't dined at Young Joni, a restaurant in Northeast Minneapolis by James Beard-awarding winning chef Ann Kim.
-But I love the adjacent speakeasy, the Back Bar at Young Joni.
-In addition to truly inventive cocktails with quirky themes, the restaurant's full pizza menu is available to order (I like the mushroom-topped Umami Mama and Mike enjoys the Basque, although every pizza we've tried has been fabulous).
+Young Joni, the Northeast Minneapolis restaurant by James Beard-awarding winning chef Ann Kim, garners a lot of media attention.
+But I'm partial to the adjacent speakeasy, the Back Bar at Young Joni.
+In addition to truly inventive cocktails with quirky themes, Young Joni's full pizza menu is available to order (I like the mushroom-topped Umami Mama and Mike enjoys the Basque, although every pizza we've tried has been fabulous).
 As far as the atmosphere, imagine your grandma's basement has been transformed into a cocktail bar: there's a reel-to-reel tape deck behind the bar, food is served on retro stoneware, and the walls are decorated with floral wallpaper and oil paintings.

 The Back Bar at Young Joni offers seating on a first come, first serve basis; we tend to go on the early side (around 5 p.m. or 6 p.m.) and have never had a problem getting a seat.
 Look for the red light in the alley alongside the restaurant.